 How do students get admitted into the program?

 - Admission to the Claude Watson School for the Arts is by audition.
-Auditions are held annually in February, March and May for admission in the following September.
-Student’s auditions in all four arts areas and at the elementary level, students do not specialize in one arts area.
+Auditions are held annually in February and March for admission in the following September.
+Student’s auditions in the arts areas and at the elementary level, students do not specialize in one arts area.
 For more details of the admission and audition process, please visit the "/Future-Students" section of the webpage.

 Is there a tuition fee for the program?

 - There is no tuition fee for the program.
 There is a Student Activity Fee that is collected annually.
-This $60 fee goes towards providing students with a Student Planner, a yearbook and to offset the price of special performances, guest artists and field trips.
+This $60 fee goes towards student enrichment, providing a Student Planner, a yearbook and to offset the price of special performances, guest artists and field trips.
 Each year the Student Activity Fee is approved by the CWSA School Council

 Can anyone apply to Claude Watson?